qleet/user-docs/docs/guides/getting-started.md

 When we installed Threeport using `tptctl create threeport` we created a new control plane on a new Kubernetes cluster.

-When we installed the sample app using `tptctl create workload` we called the API to create the two workload objects: a definition and an instance.
+When we installed the sample app using `tptctl create workload` we called the threeport API to create the two workload objects: a definition and an instance.
 The reconciliation for these objects was carried out by the workload controller which created the necessary Kubernetes resources via the Kubernetes control plane.

 While this approach doesn't provide any special outcomes that you could not have achieved with other tools, it does do something unique under the hood.
 It